 Occupied since the Castro era, the History of Viseu is closely connected with the History of Portugal.
 If the mythical figure of Viriathus, the warrior who led Lusitanian tribes against the Romans, gave the old city vital importance during Roman times, King Afonso Henriques, the first Portuguese King, established a close connection between the first years of the foundation of the country and this noble city.
 Viseu is the natural starting point of the Inland Portuguese St. James Way, located 387 km away from the Cathedral of Santiago de Compostela.

 Cava de Viriato, named after the iconic Lusitanian warrior, Viriato, is the greatest enigma of Portuguese archaeology.
 A perfect octagon, when seen from above.
 How did this gigantic fortress appear in Viseu?
 A question that remains unanswered.
-This national monument was recently featured on National Geographic's documentary: "Europe from above".
+This national monument was featured on National Geographic's documentary: "Europe from above".

 Montemuro Mountain is the 8th highest mountain range in Portugal.
 The Portuguese geographer, Amorim Girão, described Montemuro Mountain as "the most unknown mountain of Portugal".
 Owner of a great biodiversity, Montemuro Mountain has an average altitude of 838 meters.
 The geographical diversity of the region stems from its morphology, which displays two distinct types of landscape realities: the mountain landscape, arid and bare of vegetation, traditionally fostering subsistence agro-pastoral values; and the riverine landscape, marginal to the valleys of the Douro and its tributaries, rich in waters that descend from the granite peaks of the Montemuro, flooding the landscape with green.

 The enchanting village of Moura Morta is located in the eastern slope of Montemuro Mountain.
 It is one of the best-preserved villages with its granite houses in traditional design.